-- A. The tasks constituting this service are those involved in hands-on assistance with the member's elimination routines. - B. Beneficiaries eligible for this service must have a physical dependency need preventing or substantially impairing their ability: - 1.
-To safely enter and exit the bathroom, or - 2.
-To properly complete elimination routines without assistance. - C. The aide's service in this routine is hands-on assistance with bladder-and-bowel-voiding tasks the member cannot physically perform alone, according to the detailed physical dependency needs described in the assessment.

-- 1. Dependency or need must meet medical necessity criteria and not be attributable to normal ageappropriate ADL deficits. - D. The service plan must correlate each required task with its corresponding physical dependency need.
+- A. The tasks constituting this service are those involved in hands-on assistance with the member's elimination routines. - B. Beneficiaries eligible for this service must have a physical dependency need preventing or substantially impairing their ability to: - Safely enter and exit the bathroom, or - Properly complete elimination routines without assistance. - C. The aide's service in this routine is hands-on assistance with bladder-and-bowel-voiding tasks the member cannot physically perform alone, according to the detailed physical dependency needs described in the assessment. - Dependency or need must meet medical necessity criteria and not be attributable to normal age-appropriate ADL deficits. - D. The service plan must correlate each required task with its corresponding physical dependency need.